 3. Cracked Tooth: A cracked tooth is when a crack extends from the crown of the tooth toward the root, though the tooth is not split into pieces.
 This fracture is more extensive than a fractured cusp and, therefore, more likely to affect the nerve of the tooth.
 There are several possible causes for a cracked tooth, including:

 - Trauma to the tooth

-Treatment will vary depending on the location and extent of the crack, which your dentist may need to further investigate.
-If the nerve of the tooth is affected, an endodontist might perform a root canal treatment, explains the AAE.
+Treatment will vary based on the location and extent of the crack, which your dentist may need to investigate.
+If the nerve of the tooth is affected, an endodontist might perform a root canal treatment.
 If the crack extends down below the gumline, the tooth may need to be extracted.

-A split tooth is a complete fracture from the crown that extends below the gumline through the middle of the tooth.
-This is usually the end result of an untreated cracked tooth, as the fracture extends over time, notes the AAE.
-This can happen either suddenly or as a result of long-term growth of the crack.
-The tooth may require extraction, but in some cases, an endodontist may be able to save a portion of the tooth and complete a restoration to make the tooth functional.
+4. Split Tooth: A split tooth is a complete fracture from the crown that extends below the gumline through the middle of the tooth.
+This is usually the result of an untreated cracked tooth, as the fracture extends over time, it can happen either suddenly or due to the long-term growth of the crack.
+The tooth may require extraction, but in some cases, an endodontist may save a portion of the tooth and complete a restoration to make the tooth functional.

-If your dentist diagnoses you with one of these longitudinal fractures, rest assured that there are treatment options available to help make your mouth healthy again.
-If you experience any sudden pain in a tooth, see your dentist as soon as possible for a diagnosis.
+If your dentist diagnoses you with one of these longitudinal fractures, rest assured that treatment options are available to help make your mouth healthy again.
+While more severe cases might call for a root canal procedure or extraction, smaller fractures might be solved by a filling.
+If you experience any sudden pain in a tooth, see your dental professional as soon as possible for a diagnosis.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.